The term ‘ductless’ simply means no ductwork involved. Mr. Slim systems have two basic components:

 How many square feet can a ductless heat pump heat?

 First, calculate the square footage of the room by multiplying the room’s length by its width.
 Then, multiply that number by 25.
 The number it comes out to is called the British Thermal Unit (BTU) output you will need for that room.
-One BTU will represent the amount of energy you need to heat or cool one pound of water by one degree fahrenheit.
-This is an approximate number to help you find the right sized heating pump.

 For example, a 150 to 200 square foot room will require a ductless heat pump with a 5,000 BTU output.
 Repeat these steps for every room you want to use a ductless heat pump in.